-The MCCCC believes a positive attitude towards and appreciation of the environment should be fostered from early childhood.
+MCCCC believes a positive, proactive attitude and appreciation of the environment should be fostered from early childhood.

 Sustainability is one of five key focus areas in the MCCCC’s strategic plan.
 We promote a holistic approach to environmental education, which involves policy, play experiences and strategies for working with children, staff and parents.

 MCCCC often participates in workshops and environmental education programs at CERES (Centre for Education and Research in Environmental Strategies), a not-for-profit, sustainability centre located on 4.5 hectares on the Merri Creek in East Brunswick.
 CERES’ proximity to MCCCC’s three centres means our children are regularly able to go on excursions and participate in various educational activities on site.

 Click here to view a short video about CERES and MCCCC’s involvement with this unique and forward-thinking organisation.

 The aim of the MCCCC’s sustainability strategy is to embed sustainability within our educational programs and operations across all three sites and engage with both families and the wider community in implementing sustainable practices into our everyday lives.

 - Create a safe environment for children, educators, staff and families

 ResourceSmart is a Victorian Government initiative that helps schools and early learning centres become more sustainable by reducing their costs and creating real-life learning opportunities.